jimbateson7/jamesbateson.co.uk/src/articles/side-project-setup.md

 ### Use Tailwind for bits not all

-Something that I quite like the idea of is using Tailwind for aspects of a projects CSS workflow, but intergating it into another methodology, or way of working.
+Something that I quite like the idea of is using Tailwind for aspects of a projects CSS workflow, but integrating it into another methodology, or way of working.
 Tailwind only outputs what you have written, you could potentially have a tiny utilities library and still write your own CSS for components.

 I'm still figuring out if it's counter intuitive and would need to use it in a project to make a judgement, and Tailwind 4 might be what I'm describing and just not realised.
 [CUBE CSS touches upon this concept](https://cube.fyi/), although it's tool agnostic, you could use something like Tailwind just for it's utility class generation of your tokens.
 Some food for thoughts anyway.

 ## Netlify/Decap CMS

+When a side project required the ability to regularly add and update content.
+Adding a CMS obviously makes sense.
+However, with little to no backend dev experience and often not really wanting to pay licensing/seat costs, I want something that is easy to configure, flexible, scalable, able to be decoupled from my front end, well documented and has an active community (not wanting much there, ey!).

+When I built this site (my personal site) I used Netlify CMS.
+It ticked all of those boxes and I also found a great 11ty starter project that used it, my site was hosted with Netlify meaning I could use their identity service to login and it kept everything in one place.
+However, [in February 2023 Netlify transferred the development of the CMS](https://www.netlify.com/blog/netlify-cms-to-become-decap-cms/) to one of their agency partners and it become Decap CMS.

 ## Netlify